 There is a smaller 21 foot mast on the corner of the building which has

-the 10m receiver antenna on the top and the UHF link for it below.
+the 10m receiver antenna on the top and the UHF link (not visible) for it below.

 On March 30th, 1996, an MMRA work crew descended on the site to put up a new antenna.
 Shown here is the view of the site with the old Station Master antenna, with the work crew on the tower.